Coiot/cbr-main/src/albums/s4/Episode27.md

 ---
 title: "Episode 27: How to Disappear Completely"
 narrated_by: "Poblano"
-description: "Another part narrated by Poblano is unreadable, but the action is undeniable, and there are some fun surprises along the way."
+description: "Another episode narrated by Poblano is unreadable, but the action is undeniable, and there are some fun surprises along the way."
 release_date: October 08, 2024
 edition: S4
 date: 2024-10-08T00:00:00.000Z